surifirstpin/biplus_documentation/docs/DataRun.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/1bae129344332eabae71b594bd320f0f5c5b4a68/images/pivot2.png)

 ## Data

-Depending on the query build by selecting fields from dimensions and measures the data is triffered
+Depending on the query build by selecting fields from dimensions and measures the data is trifferedggered.

+- **Row Grouping** are used to cluster the field value side-by-side in charts.
+- **Explore Enabled**
+- **Stacked** are used whether to stack the values at y-axis.
+- **Datasets** specifies the alignment, formats, currency, number of y-axis and grouping of aggregates for the legends used in the visualization menu.
+-
 ## Row Grouping

 Using Bi+ you can group the rows of the fields by selection **group** options from the drop down.